hteumeuleu/caniemail/_features/html-style.md

 notes_by_num: {
     "1": "Not supported inside the <body>.",
-    "2": "Not supported when using a non Gmail account.", "3": "The first <head> in the HTML is removed, so <style> elements need to be in a second <head> element."
+    "2": "Not supported when using a non Gmail account.", "3": "The first <head> in the HTML is removed, so <style> elements need to be in a second <head> element.", "4": "<style> elements need to be declared before their rules are used."
 }
 ---